18F/guides/content/engineering/tools/project-setup.md

 - or [Federalist](https://handbook.tts.gsa.gov/federalist/) (for static web sites) {% include "engineering/tag-standard.html" %}

 {% include "engineering/tag-caution.html" %} The use of tools such as `localtunnel` and `ngrok`, which make your locally running services visible to the internet, are not allowed because they present a large security concern.
 Consult [`#infrastructure`](https://gsa-tts.slack.com/archives/C039MHHF8) on Slack for any questions.

+## Infrastructure as Code

+When developers are responsible for setting up or configuring infrastructure, it is best to record the steps or configuration as reproducible code.

+A shell script is better than nothing and highly encouraged if infrastructure is simple. ([Example](https://github.com/18F/revampd/blob/develop/bin/setup-cloudgov)).

+Many cloud providers like Azure or AWS provide APIs for controlling their resources.
+[Terraform](https://www.terraform.io/) {% include "engineering/tag-default.html" %} is a wrapper over these APIs.
+You can write source-controlled configuration files (or even let Terraform generate them from existing deployments) and then use Terraform to create, modify, or delete resources. ([Example](https://github.com/18F/dns)).
+This is particularly handy when you need multiple environments (dev, staging, prod, etc) that differ only in small details.

+Be aware that you might encounter difficulty in managing user roles and permissions with Terraform and cloud.gov.
+See [this issue](https://github.com/GSA/data.gov/issues/1556) for context.

+{% include "engineering/tag-caution.html" %} As of 2023, Terraform is no longer open source.
+A fork, [OpenTofu](https://opentofu.org/), exists, which is stewarded by the Linux Foundation.
+You are welcome to use OpenTofu if it works for you and your partner; it may eventually become the default at TTS.

+Finally, although in many cases it is good to use containerized images, if it is necessary to do system configuration tasks on a physical server or a virtual machine, [Ansible](https://docs.ansible.com/) or [Chef](https://github.com/chef/chef) are tools to write down these tasks as playbooks or recipes and re-run them whenever needed.